 Forming Women and Men for Others Through Academic Courses

-Service-Learning (SL) is the incorporation of community service within academic courses, together with structured reflection upon that experience and its connection to the course.
+Community-Based Learning (CBL) is the incorporation of community service within academic courses, together with structured reflection upon that experience and its connection to the course.
 The service becomes “a text” within the course.
-It is called service-learning when it is required within a course.
-SL is experiential education.
+It is called community-based when it is required within a course.
+CBL is experiential education.
 It can also contain immersion experiences and researching community needs.

-As an educational method, service-learning provides students with fertile ground on which to test theories acquired in the classroom and put them into practice in the community.
+As an educational method, community-based learning provides students with fertile ground on which to test theories acquired in the classroom and put them into practice in the community.

-Research has indicated that students involved in service-learning courses agree that their service experience helped them better understand the course, and has benefited them personally.
-Service-Learning is also “values education.”
+Research has indicated that students involved in community-based learning courses agree that their service experience helped them better understand the course, and has benefited them personally.
+Community-Based Learning is also “values education.”
 The development and formation of values arise out of a social consciousness of the situation of “the other”, especially the other who is deprived in some way.
-Service-Learning attempts to make students more aware of social injustices, causes them to consider serious civic engagement in society and introduces them to the challenges and possibilities of systemic change.
-The integration of service-learning into an undergraduate or graduate course has five key components:
+Community-Based Learning attempts to make students more aware of social injustices, causes them to consider serious civic engagement in society and introduces them to the challenges and possibilities of systemic change.
+The integration of CBL into an undergraduate or graduate course has five key components:

 - Clear connections exist between service activities and the academic course.